mshalimay/Distributed-FaaS/README.md

-i# Distributed Function-As-A-Service.
+# Distributed Function-As-A-Service
-This repository implements the backend of a Function-As-A-Service platform that allow client's to run arbitrary Python functions in a distributed environment of computing nodes.
+This repository implements a Function-As-A-Service platform that allow client's to run arbitrary Python functions in a distributed environment of computing nodes.
 Including:
 - REST protocols for client-server communication.
 - REP/REQ and ROUTER/DEALER socket patterns for distributed execution.
 - Integration of shared database for task registration and execution.